Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Estimation tools for multidimensional Gaussian means using empirical Bayesian g-modeling.
 Methods are able to handle fully observed data as well as left-, right-, and interval-censored observations (Tobit likelihood); descriptions of these methods can be found in Barbehenn and Zhao (2023) .
 Additional, lower-level functionality based on Kiefer and Wolfowitz (1956) and Jiang and Zhang (2009) is provided that can be used to accelerate many empirical Bayes and nonparametric maximum likelihood problems.

-BMRMM — by Yutong Wu, 7 months ago
+BMRMM — by Yutong Wu, a year ago

 An Implementation of the Bayesian Markov (Renewal) Mixed Models